-Should staff wish to be accompanied by family members (or partners) on a visit then discussion must be held and agreement reached with the Executive Head prior to the visit taking place.
+Should staff wish to be accompanied by family members (or partners) on a visit then discussion must be held and agreement reached with the Headteacher prior to the visit taking place with all risk assessments and necessary safeguarding checks in place

 Staffing ratios are a risk management issue and should be considered through the process of risk assessment.
 It is not always possible to set out definitive staff/ pupil ratios for a particular age group or activity.
-However, Stratford Primary School expects the following as normal minimum requirements, and any variation should be discussed with the Head of School/EVC in the first instance.
+However, Stratford upon Avon Primary School expects the following as normal minimum requirements, and any variation should be discussed with the Headteacher or EVC in the first instance.

 Year Category A Category B Category C

 Group Simple low risk Medium risk Higher risk

-EYF 1:6 1-4 N/A
+EYF 1:6 1:4 N/A

-Years 1- 2 1-8 1-6 N/A
+Years 1- 2 1:8 1:6 N/A

 Years 3- 4 1:10 1:8 1:6

-Years 5- 6 1:15 1:10 1:8
+Years 5- 1:15 1:10 1:8 6